claws/claws.github.com/_posts/2012-03-03-jekyll_post_excerpts_plugin_and_also_without_a_plugin_for_use_on_github_pages.md

 - blog
 meta-description: "Creating a post excerpt filter plugin for Jekyll and the same functionality for use on Github pages without a plugin"
 disqus-identifier: "jekyll_post_excerpts_plugin_and_also_without_a_plugin_for_use_on_github_pages"
+summary: A method for extracting post except/summary data from a post without a plugin - useful on Github
 ---

 _Disclaimer: I've only just started playing with Jekyll.
 This may be completely off track but it worked for me - until I find something better._